awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/service.md

 ---
-title: "Create an ECS Service"
+title: "Create an ECS service"
 weight: 55
 ---

-In this section, we will create an ECS Service which distributes tasks on CP-OD and CP-SPOT with a custom strategy: **CP-OD base=2 & weight=1** and **CP-SPOT weight=3**.
-This Capacity Provider Strategy is driven by the following application requirements:
+In this section, we will create an ECS service which uses the default cluster capacity provider strategy to spread tasks on CP-OD and CP-SPOT: **CP-OD base=2 & weight=1** and **CP-SPOT weight=3**.
+This capacity provider strategy created based on the following application requirements:

-* There should be at least a baseline of 2 tasks running for normal traffic - the **base=2** configuration satisfies this requirement.
+* There should be at least 2 tasks running on On-Demand instances to serve the normal traffic.
+The **base=2** configuration satisfies this requirement.
-* Any spiky traffic should be handled by tasks deployed on On-Demand and Spot Instances in the ratio of 1:3
+* Any additional traffic should be handled by tasks deployed on On-Demand and Spot Instances in the ratio of 1:3

 To create the service, follow these steps: